Shrewsbury Abbey railway station: Later use

 After Shrewsbury Abbey station closed, the goods yard was occupied by an oil depot until its closure on 5 July 1988.
-The site is now occupied by a surface car park, and the original station building and platform built for the Shropshire and Montgomeryshire was restored in 2005–06.
-The building now serves as the headquarters of the Shrewsbury Railway Heritage Trust who open it to the public, hosting an exhibition on Shrewsbury's railway history, on certain days.
+The site is now occupied by a surface car park, and the original station building and platform built for the Shropshire and Montgomeryshire were restored in 2005–06.
+The building now serves as the headquarters of the Shrewsbury Railway Heritage Trust, who open it to the public, hosting an exhibition on Shrewsbury's railway history, on certain days.
 In 2023, the station received a red wheel plaque from the National Transport Trust commemorating its history as a railway terminus.